 Coordination of carved-out and linked services, and referrals to appropriate community resources and other agencies, when appropriate.

-Re-evaluation of the ICP will be conducted at least annually.
+Re-evaluation of the ICP will be conducted at least annually or upon a significant change in condition.

 Interdisciplinary Care Teams

 For Medi-Cal only SPD beneficiaries, MCPs are required to offer an ICT to all